This page will show you how you can analyze and visualize single variables using R.

 # For means testing use either t.test or the lm command

-# Assuming the data are stored in a data frame as data$var
+# assuming the data of this variable are stored in a data frame as data$var

 # using the somewhat old fashioned t-test